dmathisen/dmathisen/README.md

 ---

-### What I enjoy:
+### I enjoy:
-- Designing and building things
+- Designing and building websites and applications
-- Working with current technologies (React is my most recent favorite)
+- Working with the latest technologies (React is my most recent favorite)
 - Focusing on UI and UX
 - Family & friends
 - Concerts (RIP 😢)